Does Medicare Cover Trapeze Bars ?

 Equipment which is essential to their being able to remain living independently in their homes, as long as the budget covers it, is usually allowed.

-The equipment permitted to fall under the title of Durable Medical Equipment is a lot wider in range than that with Medicare.
+The equipment permitted as Durable Medical Equipment is a lot wider in range than that with Medicare.

 The Medicaid program “Money Follows The Person”